spryker/spryker-docs/docs/acp/user/develop-an-app/develop-an-app.md

 ### Step validation

-- The new routes you can check in [Test the endpoints](#test-the-endpoints) after the next two steps.
+After the next two steps, check the new routesin [Test the endpoints](#8-test-the-endpoints).

-## Build the transfer objects
+## 6. Build the transfer objects

 Transfer objects are used in many places.
 Since you installed some modules, you also need to generate the transfers.
 To generate the transfers, run the following command: